For the whole weekend: buy one record (12", 10", 7"), cd or cassette get one free - limited to 5 per customer »

 But that’s how they like it.
-Born and bred in the same petri-dish of Portland, Oregon, the guys grew up throughout the years with the same friends and the same music taste, which ultimately left them on the same wavelength.
+Born and bred in the same petri dish of Portland, Oregon, the guys grew up throughout the years with the same friends and the same music taste, which ultimately left them on the same wavelength.
 Soon after Jon and Phil left their previous band, The Jezebel Spirit, the group came together to begin writing and playing shows in the summer of 2009.
-From there they embarked on a series of short tours, writing and recording that would produce Survival Is Not A Workout.
-Their future holds more of the same, though— knowing their track record— it will be anything but.
+From there they embarked on a series of short tours, writing and recording what would become Survival Is Not a Workout.

 (Bio by Elise Granata.)